josephcslater/Tennessee_Tech_ECE_3210_public/Getting_Started.rst

 Mac Users
 ~~~~~~~~~

+I have seen problems with recent installations.
+Please follow these instructions below. **Two** errors can happen:

+  1. Failure to find the right python at the prompt.
+  Type: `which python`.
+If you don't see your home directory, your path is wrong.
+It means you are using z-shell in Catalina (MacOS X 10.15).
+Please `follow these instructions`_.

+  2. **Failure to solve**.
+If you see this, go to `this page`_.

 - Find the ``Terminal.app``.
 It is located in your ``/Applications/Utilities`` folder.
 Answer *yes* to all prompts.

   - Quick tip- command-key space-bar, then type 'Terminal' may launch it if Spotlight is set up correctly.